alemarco96/DECAF/CONFIGURATION_GUIDE.md

 DECAF must set:

 - `[int] launch.num_documents` The (maximum) number of documents to retrieve for each utterance.
-- `[int] launch.num_threads` The number of CPU threads to use to speed-up code execution.
+- `[int] launch.num_threads` The number of CPU threads to use to speed up code execution.
 - `launch.topics` Which [TopicsParser](README.md#topicsparser) to instantiate.
 - `launch.rewriter` Which [Rewriter](README.md#rewriter) to instantiate.
 - `launch.searcher` Which [Searcher](README.md#searcher) to instantiate.